Some of my favourite Canadian dividend paying stocks

 - Fortis (FTS) – paid dividends since 1972.
 Fortis has increased their dividend for 44 straight years.

 - Emera (EMA) – paid dividends since 1992.

 - Algonquin Power (AQN) – paid dividends since 2009.

 These Canadian companies, almost regardless of stock market performance including this year, continue to pay us quarter after quarter almost like clockwork.
-As you can see above, they often increase those dividend payments each year.
 Keep those raises coming!

 Disclosure: None of these stocks are recommendations for purchase.
 I am however stating based on the shareholder-friendly histories of these companies, if you’re going to buy-and-hold Canadian stocks that have paid dividends for decades, in some cases generations, this could be a starting point for your research.
 I own most of these companies above.
 I have no intention of selling any of these companies at this time.

 What do you make of my list?
 What companies would you include as stellar dividend payers and growers in Canada?